About Tokyo Tech

 Good morning, everyone.

-The Tokyo Tech community is pleased to welcome students, parents, family members, staff, and friends to the 2020 Spring Graduation Ceremony for bachelor's program students.
-First and foremost, I would like to recognize the outstanding graduates completing their degrees today.
-Your journeys have been hampered by daunting obstacles, particularly in the past 12 months, and yet here you are graduating from Tokyo Tech.
-It is your resilience, your creativity, your unshakable determination that has brought you here.
-I want you to take pride in being members of Tokyo Tech’s tenacious Class of 2020.
+The Tokyo Tech community is pleased to welcome students, parents, family members, staff, and friends to the 2021 Spring Graduation Ceremony for bachelor's program students.
+To begin with, I would like to acknowledge the outstanding graduates completing their degrees today.
+Despite the enormous challenges and unpredictable environment that have surrounded you for the past two years, you have attained successfully an important milestone in your lives.
+Your unshakeable determination, individual and collective creativity, and adaptive resilience have been truly remarkable, and we celebrate together the culmination of your hard work.
+I want you to take pride in being members of Tokyo Tech's tenacious Class of 2021.

 Finally, I want to draw your attention to the Tokyo Tech Seal, the swallow by the window.
 This seal symbolizes the Institute as a hub of technical innovation from which the windows of the world open up to its members.
 You entered this window seeking knowledge, guidance, motivation, and excitement.
 Today, you are standing at this same window, facing the world, ready to take flight.